ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 the same as using `MAJOR` or `LEAKS` on their own.
 On the right, we have the result of mixing the two strategies and using deduction tricks to refine our guesses, with an average score of 13.9.
-In other words, we have a way to mix starting words that performs *better* than the sum of their parts!
+In other words, we have a way to mix starting words which performs *better* than the sum of their parts!

 ## Scaling up

 Now that we've seen this work with permutations of six secret words, let's see how we do against permutations of the complete list 2315 secret words.
-We can start off with the `SALET`/`REAST` mixed strategy that we showed earlier:
+We can start off with the `SALET`/`REAST` mixed strategy we showed earlier:

 <img src="/images/wordle/salet-reast-hist.jpg" style="max-height:40vh; width:auto;"/>

-The values on the right are the same from earlier, showing the score distribution `SALET`/`REAST` mixed strategy on 1000 random permutations of the 2315 secret words.
+The values on the right are the same from earlier, showing the score distribution of the `SALET`/`REAST` mixed strategy on 1000 random permutations of the 2315 secret words.
 On the left we have the results on the same 1000 permutations after eliminating possible states via deduction and refining our guessing strategy accordingly.
-Deduction moves our score from 7921.5 to 7768.8, a 150 point improvement!
+Deduction takes our average score from 7921.5 to 7768.8, a 150 point improvement!

 `SALET` and `REAST` were chosen since they're the top two deterministic Wordle strategies, but what about mixing other strategies?
 During the competition, the best combination of